Mtik333/pracaInzynierska/README.md

 0.0.2 - 29.06.2017__
 Cleaning the controller a bit and adding the Logic class for most of the computations and handling loading the file

+0.0.3 - 01.07.2017__
+First attempts on graph drawing
+- next commits going to focus on ant colony rather than GUI